runningoffcode/Payflix/docs/mcp-quickstart.md

 # PayFlix MCP Quickstart

-PayFlix exposes a Model Context Protocol (MCP) endpoint so agents (Daydreams, hackathon projects, or any MCP client) can fetch creator stats or trigger seamless unlocks.
+PayFlix exposes a Model Context Protocol (MCP) endpoint so agents (hackathon projects, partner automations, or any MCP client) can fetch creator stats or trigger seamless unlocks.

 ## 1. Request an API Key
 Email engineering@payflix.fun (or your partner contact) to receive an `MCP_API_KEY`.